Autarkieguide

 Autark in die Saison - Teil 1: Grundlagen der autarken Stromversorgung im Fahrzeug

-Typical applications for a self-sufficient power supply
+Typical use cases for an independent power supply

 The possible uses of an independent power supply in the vehicle are diverse and depend on your individual travel plans: